filecoin-project/filecoin-docs/docs/get-started/lotus/chain.md

     lotus daemon --import-snapshot minimal_finality_stateroots_517061_2021-02-20_11-00-00.car
     ```

-_Optional._ We strongly recommend you to download and verify the checksum of the snapshot before importing it.
+We strongly recommend you to download and verify the checksum of the snapshot before importing it.
 However, you can skip the `sha256sum` check and use the snapshot URL directly if you'd prefer:

 ```bash
 lotus daemon --import-snapshot https://fil-chain-snapshots-fallback.s3.amazonaws.com/mainnet/minimal_finality_stateroots_latest.car